 Monnica Williams is an associate professor in psychology and brain sciences and the director of the Center for Mental Health Disparities a the University of Louisville in Louisville, Kentucky.

-Courtney Cogburn is an assistant professor at the Columbia School of Social Work at Columbia University in New York, New York.
+Courtney Cogburn is an associate professor at the Columbia School of Social Work at Columbia University in New York, New York.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 The deadly French truck attack is the latest and the horrific videos in the news and social media showing violence and killings.
 This month in particular, before last night’s attacks, it’s been videos of racial violence that have been filling up our news feeds.